Stratham-Newfields Veterinary Hospital

 More Resources for Cats

-• American Association of Feline Practitioners catfriendly.com has specific Diabetes information
+• American Association of Feline Practitioners has specific diabetes information.

-• Freestyle Libre wearable blood glucose monitor information (see below for what the sensor looks like on a cat)
+• The FreeStyle Libre wearable blood glucose monitor information (see below for what the sensor looks like on a cat).

-• Video demonstrations of giving insulin injections and testing your cat's blood glucose are below.
+• Video demonstrations of giving insulin injections and testing your cat's blood glucose are included below (each <4min).

 Picture

-This is Jake wearing a little kitty tee-shirt to cover his sensor and avoid premature removal.
+This is Jake wearing a little kitty T-shirt to cover his sensor and avoid premature removal.
 He thinks it is much better than needle pokes to get a glucose reading.

 Picture

 "Nope, not slowing me down!
-Now feed me!
+Feed me!
 I know this is the closet that the food is in!"

 Picture